-Post-Traumatic Stress Disorder (PTSD)
+Post-Traumatic Stress Disorder

-Signs & Symptoms
+Signs and Symptoms

-Re-experiencing symptoms
+Re-experiencing symptoms include:

 - Flashbacks—reliving the trauma over and over, including physical symptoms like a racing heart or sweating